.NET Zero to Hero Series is now LIVE! JOIN šŸš€

-Global Exception Handling in ASP.NET Core - Ultimate Guide
+Global Exception Handling in ASP.NET Core - IExceptionHandler in .NET 8 [Recommended]

 #dotnet

-Getting started with Exception Handling in ASP.NET Core
+Getting started with Error Handling in ASP.NET Core

-For this demonstration, We will be working on a new ASP.NET Core Web API Project.
-I will be using Visual Studio 2019 as my default IDE.
+For this demonstration, we will be working on a new ASP.NET Core Web API (.NET 8) project and Visual Studio 2022 as my default IDE.

 The try-catch block is our go-to approach when it comes to quick exception handling.
 Letā€™s see a code snippet that demonstrates the same.